-In her article about the point of protest, Tali Fraser mentions the support of Manchester in the 1860s for the North against the slave-owning South in the US Civil War.
-At the time, this was an unpopular cause among the British elite.
-Of all the publications still around today, only one backed Abraham Lincoln then: The Spectator.
-The magazine almost went bust as a result.
-I remarked a few days ago that what sets us apart from other long-running magazines is that our values have not changed much since we were founded in 1828 – or, indeed, since the The Spectator appeared in its original form in 1711.
-That aroused some teasing: surely, some asked, a magazine needs to change with the times?
+The Spectator is the world’s oldest weekly, so we have quite a history to defend.
+But what sets us apart from other long-running magazines is that our values have not changed much since we were founded in 1828 – or, indeed, since the The Spectator appeared in its original form in 1711.
+When I made this remark a short while ago, it aroused some teasing: surely, some asked, a magazine needs to change with the times?
 But the values I refer to – cherishing diversity of opinion, being unafraid to go against the grain – don’t age.
 I’ve written before about the ways in which the values of the 1711 Spectator inspire us today (including the name of this blog, Coffee House).
-But our position on the US Civil War is a good example of how The Spectator is unafraid to find itself in a minority of one.
+But our position on slavery and the US Civil War is a good example of how The Spectator is unafraid to find itself in a minority of one.

 When Abraham Lincoln was elected in November 1860, he was dismissed by the British press as a country bumpkin with naïve and dangerous ideals.
 At the time, much of the UK economy relied on cheap cotton made in America’s slave-owning states.
-The grown-up way of seeing things, it was argued, was to leave things as they were and enjoy the fruits of the plantations.
-And trust that slavery would fall away in its own good time.
+And yes it was controversial but the grown-up way of seeing things, it was argued, was to leave things as they were, enjoy the fruits of the plantations and trust that slavery would fall away in its own good time.

-When news of the Civil War reached Britain and Queen Victoria declared neutrality, the co-editor of The Spectator, Meredith Townsend, wrote that Britain was being given a false choice.
-The UK, he said, is ‘being taunted with servility to cotton, with false pretences of liberality’ when the cause at the heart of the issue was a moral one.
-It was not about economics, but about the perpetuation of barbarity.
-He argued that, In today’s parlance, black lives matter.
+When news of the Civil War reached Britain and Queen Victoria declared neutrality, the co-editor of The Spectator, Meredith Townsend, said Britain must do better.
+The UK, he said, is ‘being taunted with servility to cotton, with false pretences of liberality’ and should ignore the economic arguments: this, he said, was about morality.
+He argued, in today’s parlance, that black lives matter.

 This spoke for the rest of the British press: yes, slavery in principle is bad.
 But let’s be adults!
 The world is complicated.
 Abolish slavery immediately, as Lincoln et al. want to do, and chaos will ensue.
 Innocent women and children will be slaughtered by rampaging blacks.
 And wasn’t it better for the black slave to stay put, and enjoy the protection of dutiful slave owners?